chromium/chromium/docs/code_reviews.md

 effectively revert and reland on their own.

 Rubber Stamper never provides OWNERS approval, by design.
 It's intended to be used by those who have owners in the directory modified or who are sheriffs.
+If it provided both code review and OWNERS approval, that would be an abuse vector: that would allow anyone who can create a revert or cherry-pick to land it without any other person being involved (e.g. the silent revert of security patches).

-Changes not supported by `Rubber Stamper` still need a +1 from another committer.
+Changes not supported by `Rubber Stamper` always need a +1 from another committer.